hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/architecture.rst

   which is why access is provided to it off-ledger.
 The `OpenAPI specification of the Registry API <https://docs.dev.sync.global/app_dev/token_standard/index.html#api-references>`_ is part of the Canton Network Token Standard.
+  ..
+REVIEW: the link above goes to a paragraph with a link to the CPI - consider just linking directly to the CIP.

 .. _information-flows: